john-science/python_for_scientists/classes/09_std_libs/problem_set_2_batteries.md

 ## sys

-1. Write a module that prints out the number of command line arguments entered by the user.
+1. Write a module that prints out the number of command line arguments entered after the program name.
 2. Write a module that takes a list of numbers from the user and averages them.

 ## zipfile